pretix/pretix-docs/docs/guides/check-in/custom.md

 This section explains how to set up a custom check-in rule to allow unlimited entries **before** the start of the event, but only limited entries during the event itself.
 This can be useful if you want attendees to be able to access the venue while the event is being set up.
-Check the box next to "Allow multiple entries per ticket".
+In order to do so, check the box next to "Allow multiple entries per ticket".

 Create an OR-bracket and add a condition within that bracket.
 Select `Current date and time`, then `is before`, then `Event start`, and enter a tolerance of `0`.